nirs/userstorage/README.md

 current user.
 Once you created the storage, you can run the tests quickly as yourself directly from your editor.

+## Requirements

+On Fedora / CentOS you need to install these packages:

+    yum install e2fsprogs sudo util-linux

+The packages are typically installed on your machine, but you may need to add them to CI environment or container.

 ## Installing